lightworx/multipleload/README.md

 License
 -------
-Licensed under the MIT License.
+MultipleLoad is open source software released under the terms of the MIT License.